PepperDev/micro-container/README.md

     given

     -U upperdir
-        upper directory default to "${appdir}/upper", must be in a different filesystem of lowerdir or lowerdir must not be in the parent hierarchy of upperdir.
-A loop in "/var/lib/microcontainer" will be created if possible
+        upper directory default to "${appdir}/upper", must not have lowerdir as a the parent directory, otherwise a loop in "/var/lib/microcontainer" will be created if possible

     -u user
         user name or uid to run command, default to 0, can follow groups